RedisGears/RedisGears/docs/configuration.md

 Supported

 ## DownloadDeps
-The **DownloadDeps** configuration option controls whether or not RedisGears will try to download the python dependencies if those are missing.
+The **DownloadDeps** configuration option controls whether or not RedisGears will attempt to download missing Python dependencies.

 _Expected Value_